 - Appoint Communications, Invitational and Ringer Chairs, as well as Team Captain.

-- Appoint and discharge special committees.
-In the case of a Bylaws Committee, three (3) committee members should be selected for a minor review, five (5) committee members for a major review.
+- Appoint and discharge special committees and task forces.
+In the case of a Bylaws Committee, three (3) to five (5) committee members shall be selected for a Bylaws review.

 - Be empowered to sign checks in the absence or inability of the Treasurer.

 - Appoint a Parliamentarian, if the need arises.

 - Approve all Tournament Committee assistants, Team Captain assistants and Rules Committee members.

 - Be an ex-officio member of all committees except the Nominating Committee.